GenericMappingTools/gmt/doc/rst/source/grdgradient.rst

 grdgradient
 ***********

+.. only:: not man

     grdgradient - Compute directional derivative or gradient from a grid

 Synopsis
 --------